The Vertical Forest towers in Milan by Boeri. Phenomenon or archetype?

 Is it Milan’s Vertical Forest a replicable model?

-This is an architecture which is hard to ignore; furthermore, its architects consider it as the first example of a “model” which could potentially change our cities’ shape and our lifestyle forever.
+This is an architecture that is hard to ignore; furthermore, its architects consider it as the first example of a “model” which could potentially change our cities’ shape and our lifestyle forever.

 The vegetation of the Vertical Garden can complement public green space but can’t replace it.
 This because morphology and costs of installation and maintenance of vertical gardens are arguably very unfavorable if compared to those of “traditional” urban green areas.
 Consequently, a wise urban strategy could promote vertical foresting on buildings, for example through tax exemption, but only when enough ground-planted public green spaces and community gardens have been created and made available to all citizens.